-21.931 APPROVED EVALUATORS [Rev. eff.
-11/6/15]
+21.931 APPROVED EVALUATORS [Emergency eff.
+11/6/15; Permanent eff.
+2/1/16]

 - A. All approved evaluators shall have received training as specified in these rules, consisting of at least six hours of classroom instruction.
-This initial training shall, at a minimum, cover the following elements: - 1.
-Legal background and legal standards for competency to proceed and competency to stand trial; - 2.
-Forensic versus clinical evaluation, ethical issues and challenges in competency evaluations, dual relationships, constitutional protections for defendants, informed consent in defendants with severe mental illnesses, and communication with attorneys; - 3.
-Interviewing for competency to proceed; - 4.
-Assessment of malingering; - 5.
-Use of third-party (collateral) data and resources; - 6.
-Working with the difficult defendant; - 7.
+This initial training shall, at a minimum, cover the following elements: - Legal background and legal standards for competency to proceed and competency to stand trial: - Forensic versus clinical evaluation, ethical issues and challenges in competency evaluations, dual relationships, constitutional protections for defendants, informed consent in defendants with severe mental illnesses, and communication with attorneys; - Interviewing for competency to proceed; - 4.
+Assessment of malingering: - 5.
+Use of third-party (collateral) data and resources;

+- 6. Working with the difficult defendant; - 7.
 Evaluating developmentally delayed defendants; - 8.
 Special issues in evaluating juveniles; - 9.
 Writing the competency or restoration report; - 10.
 Acting as an expert witness; and, - 11.
-Unique requests from the court, such as for evaluations for competency to waive the right to counsel. - B. Exemptions to Initial Training
+Unique requests from the court, such as for evaluations for competency to waive the right to counsel.

+B. Exemptions to Initial Training

-- 1. Evaluators who are board certified in forensic psychiatry by the ABPN or board certified in forensic psychology by the ABFP shall be considered exempt from this initial training requirement. - 2.
-An evaluator who can demonstrate that by no later than January 1, 2011, he or she had been conducting evaluations of competency to proceed in accordance with these rules for two years or more may be considered exempt from this initial training requirement.
-This exemption will be determined by a review of the evaluator's work by the Director of the CMHIP Court Services Division. - 3.
-Evaluators who are in forensic training and practicing under the supervision of a licensed psychiatrist who is an approved evaluator and who has expertise in forensic psychiatry, or a licensed psychologist who is an approved evaluator and who has expertise in forensic psychology, may practice without the initial training; however, it is expected that these evaluators will receive equivalent education during the course of their training programs. - Independent contractors or individuals providing services under an active purchase order or personal services contract are not subject to the training requirements in Section 21.931, A. - C. Ongoing Training
+- Evaluators who are board certified in forensic psychiatry by the ABPN or board certified in forensic psychology by the ABFP shall be considered exempt from this initial training requirement. - Evaluators who are in forensic training and practicing under the supervision of a licensed psychiatrist who is an approved evaluator and who has expertise in forensic psychiatry, or a licensed psychologist who is an approved evaluator and who has expertise in forensic psychology, may practice without the initial training; however, it is expected that these evaluators will receive equivalent education during the course of their training programs. - 3.
+Independent contractors or individuals providing services under an active purchase order or personal services contract are not subject to the training requirements in Section 21.931.
+A.

+C. Ongoing Training